 Day 2: Auasberge / Windhoek Mountain Lodge

-On arrival early in the morning at the Hosea Kutako International Airport in Windhoek, your guide will meet you.
-A one hour transfer takes you to the comfortable Windhoek Mountain Lodge in the southern foothills of the Auas Mountains, our base station for all Gravel Travel tours in Namibia.
-After a good breakfast you will have the opportunity to acclimatise, relax by the pool with a restful view of the surrounding mountain ranges and the vast bushland.
-There is also the possibility of a small riding training on the lodge premises to get first contact with the underground.
-And if you like, enjoy a sundowner on the viewing platform above the lodge before the legendary "Bushman Fondue" calls for dinner in the evening ...
+Arrive at Windhoek International Airport and be met by us.
+A one-hour transfer takes you to our own Windhoek Mountain Lodge in the southern foothills of the Auas Mountains, our base station for all Gravel Travel tours in Namibia.
+After a good breakfast there is the opportunity to acclimatise, relax by the pool with a relaxing wide view of the surrounding mountain ranges and vast bushveld.
+There is also the possibility of a small riding training on the lodge area, in order to take up first contact with the underground.
+And if you like, you can enjoy a "sundowner" on the viewing platform above the lodge, before the legendary "Bushman-Fondue" calls for dinner in the evening ...

 Day 3: Auasberge / Windhoek Mountain Lodge

-Well rested and relaxed we deal today with a detailed travel briefing as well as a thorough introduction to the motorcycles and the GPS devices.
-Afterwards we go on an approx. 100 km long acclimatisation tour, where you can familiarise yourself with the road conditions and technology, so that we can start the next morning well prepared and well prepared.
+Well rested and relaxed, today we deal with a detailed travel briefing as well as a thorough introduction to the motorcycles and the GPS devices.
+Afterwards we go on an approx. 100 km long familiarization tour, where you can familiarize yourself with the road conditions and the technique, so that we can start the next morning well equipped and well prepared.

 Day 5: Kalahari Desert - Gariganus

-The journey continues through the fascinating landscapes of the western Kalahari, past the green oasis of Stampriet, where artesian wells allow the cultivation of vegetables and where the Auob River turns off to the east.
-Here begins an interesting up and down ride over the dune belts of orange-red sand, which, however, look more like ranges of hills due to the partly dense vegetation.
-Finally near Koës we reach the gentle hills and wide open spaces that are so typical for the area around Keetmanshoop.
-The "Giant's Playground" - a collection of wondrously piled up boulders and the Quiver Tree Forest with its tree-high aloe plants on the Gariganus Farm invite you to visit.
-Close by are the simple guest chalets in which we live today.
+The ride continues through the fascinating landscapes of the western Kalahari, past the green oasis of Stampriet, where artesian wells enable the cultivation of vegetables and where the Auob River turns off to the east.
+Here begins an interesting uphill and downhill ride over the dune belts of orange-red sand, which, however, look more like chains of hills because of the partly dense vegetation.
+Finally, near Koës, we reach the rolling hills and wide open spaces that are so typical of the Keetmanshoop area.
+The "Giant's Playground" - a collection of wondrously piled up boulders and the quiver tree forest with its tree-high aloe plants on the Gariganus farm invite you to visit them.
+Nearby are the simple guest chalets where we are staying today.